blessingmwiti/kotlin-daraja-api/README.md

 ## Input Credentials

-Head over to build.gradle (app level) and head over to default config code part, and input your credentials to the corresponding name
+Head over to build.gradle (app level) then scroll down to default config code part, and input your credentials to the corresponding name

 ### Example